ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 One way to think about the relationship between these two graphs is that we can turn one into the other.
 Given the Summer map I can _turn it into_ the winter map by adding the additional vertices and arrows associated with travelling to the village.
 On the other hand, given the Winter map, I can create the Summer map by _deleting_ the arrows and vertices associated with the village.

-This is a procedural way of looking at the Summer and Winter maps, a procedure that could be applied to transform one into the other.
+This is what we might call a "procedural" way of thinking about the Summer and Winter maps; you imagine step-by-step procedures that could be applied to transform one map into the other.
+As we make our way towards "relational" thinking, we are going to recommend another way of looking at these two graphs.

-In our ongoing quest to think about things in terms of their relationships instead of in terms of the things themselves, we are going to recommedn another way of looking at these two graphs.
 Note how the Summer graph is basically contained inside of the Winter graph.
-How should we characterize this relationship?
 For the Summer graph to be a "part" of the Winter graph means, in effect, that we can map the Summer graph *into* the Winter graph, taking vertices to vertices and arrows to arrows.

 ```{image} assets/Ch3/InjectSki.gif
 :alt: Whoopsy!